MrBeee/roll/Readme.md

 Once this step has been completed, additional analysis information becomes available in the **Layout** tab:

 - An **rms offset map** that shows the rms offset increments in each bin (lower is better)
-- A **spider diagram**, that is overlaid on the layout map, showing start- and end-points of all races in a single (selected) bin
+- A **spider diagram**, that is overlaid on the layout map, showing start- and end-points of all traces in a single (selected) bin

 In the **Analysis** tab, the following information then becomes available: